 Pelvic ultrasonography, which is used to monitor increases in ovarian follicle diameter and collapse of the follicle (monitoring should begin in the late follicular phase)

-Measurement of serum progesterone and urinary pregnanediol glucuronide (a urinary metabolite of progesterone)
+Measurement of serum progesterone or urinary pregnanediol glucuronide (a urinary metabolite of progesterone)

 Serum progesterone levels of ≥ 3 ng/mL (≥ 9.75 nmol/L) or elevated levels of pregnanediol glucuronide in urine (measured, if possible, 1 week before onset of the next menstrual period) indicate that ovulation has occurred.